beauty-wallet/beauty-wallet/cw_monero/README.md

 # cw_monero

-This project is part of Cake Wallet app.
+This project is part of Cool Wallet app.

 Copyright (c) 2020 Cake Technologies LLC.